valmadera/SQL_project_data_job_analysis/README.md

 ### The questions I wanted to answer through my SQL queries were:

-1. What are the top-paying remote jobs?
+1. What are the top-paying remote jobs in data analysis?
-2. What are the top skills for any remote job in Data Analysis?
+2. What are the top skills for any remote job in data analysis?
-3. Where (Countries) are the top-paying jobs for any job in Data Analysis?
+3. In which countries are the top-paying opportunities for any remote job in data analysis?
 What are their demand?
-4. What are the most in-demand skills for a Data Analyst?
+4. What are the most in-demand skills for a remote Data Analyst?
-5. What are the top skills based on salary for a Data Analyst?
+5. What are the top skills based on salary for a remote Data Analyst?
-6. What are the most optimal skills to learn (High demand & high paying)?
+6. What are the most optimal skills to learn as a remote Data Analyst?

 # Tools I Used
 - **SQL ->** The backbone of my analysis, allowing me to query the database and unearth critical insights.